adamwong246/testeranto/README.md

 Testeranto allows you to test the same code in multiple ways.
 You can test your unbundled TS in a unit-test fashion, and also bundle that same code, then testing it through a interface like puppeteer, fetch, curl, etc.

 Testeranto exposes an extended gherkin syntax.
 You can use the given-when-then lingua-franca, AND you can also use an imperative `Check` which is a bit more flexible.

-Testeranto.ts is very lightweight and un-opinionated.
-It is comprised entirely of <2000 lines of typescript, with only a few basic dependencies.

 Rather than the traditional method of specifying tests in plain text, Testeranto tests and features are just TS, editable and type-checkable from [github's online editor](https://github.dev/adamwong246/testeranto)!